saltysystems/gdminus/README.md

 networking RPC.
 These include `yield`, `signal`, `remote`, `master`, `puppet`, and so on.

-gdminus does not, but will probably support classes in some form if they're not too onerous to implement.
+gdminus does not currently support classes, but may in the future if they are too onerous to implement.

 Current State
 -----